4RE5group/virtualArch/README.md

 - [ ] Add other periferals like sound card and mouse
 - [ ] Make the js code a whole package
 - [ ] Create a simple game on this architecture
-- [ ] Handle if user does not have javascript allowed
+- [x] Handle if user does not have javascript allowed
+- [x] Add exemples
+- [x] Enhance the display
+- [ ] Make the emulator faster and the UI responsive

 Asm Language improvements
 - [x] Add DEFINE for preprocessing data